Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Discussion and conclusions

-We conclude that CDM is under significant tension with core-halo observations.
-Moreover, there are several compelling reasons to favor $\psi$DM over WDM/CDM.
-Firstly, as highlighted previously, $\psi$DM seems to align better with observations in terms of the presence and structure of core-halo profiles in galaxy halos, as opposed to CDM.
-Additionally, $\psi$DM predicts a granularity in the lensed halos \cite{2023NatAs...7..736A} that has not been observed in WDM simulations.
-Furthermore, the lack of detection of WDM particles in laboratory searches is a substantial drawback for this model.
+We conclude that CDM is under relative tension with stellar core-halo observations \citep{Pozo:2020,Pozo:2023}, as it is never detected for any simulated CDM halo.
+More analysis in different simulations needs to be done in the future to truly support the idea that CDM does not produce these stellar core-halo structures in galaxies.
+Moreover, there are several compelling reasons to favor $\psi$DM over “WDM”--CDM.
+First, as highlighted previously, $\psi$DM seems to align better with observations in terms of the presence and structure of core-halo profiles in galaxy halos, as opposed to CDM.
+Additionally, $\psi$DM predicts a granularity in the lensed halos \cite{2023NatAs...7..736A} that has not been observed in “WDM” simulations.
+Furthermore, the lack of detection of “WDM” particles in laboratory searches is a substantial drawback for this model.
 In contrast, $\psi$DM posits light bosons that would necessitate a much larger laboratory scale of 1 kpc for detection, making it challenging to rule out this possibility based solely on laboratory experiments.
-Overall, the combination of better agreement with observations and the lack of definitive evidence against it makes $\psi$DM a promising candidate for dark matter, and a more viable alternative to WDM/CDM.
+Overall, the combination of better agreement with observations and the lack of definitive evidence against it makes $\psi$DM a promising candidate for dark matter, and a more viable alternative to “WDM”--CDM.